harta55/EnTAP/docs/source/basic_usage.rst

 * (-t/ - - threads)
     * Specify the number of threads of execution

+* ( - - trim)
+    * This flag will trim your sequence headers to anything before a space.
+It will make your data easier to read if you have a lot of excess information you do not need in your headers.

 * (- - state)
     * Precise control over execution :ref:`stages<state-label>`.
 This flag allows for certain parts to be ran while skipping others.
     * Warning: This may cause issues depending on what you plan on running!